Thursday, May 16, 2019

 • Discussion:

--The purpose of this article to rebut claims made by Sonja Corbitt in defense of Roman Catholic Mariology and an ordained ministerial priesthood in light of 1 Timothy 2:5.
-She largely just uses semantics here rather than actually addressing relevant issues.
-This critique begins with a citation from the author in bold letters and is followed with critical comments:
+-The purpose of this article is to answer claims made by Sonja Corbitt in defense of Roman Catholic mariology and an ordained ministerial priesthood in light of 1 Timothy 2:5.
+She largely just uses semantics on these issues rather than actually addressing them.
+Citations from the author are provided in bold letters and followed with critical comments:

 "Indeed.
 Did Jesus carry you in his womb?
 And after your conception, gestation, and birth, what then?
 Have you not been fed, clothed, educated, loved, provided for, and protected by someone who is not Jesus unto this day?"